luoxiu/Chalk/README.md

 ]
 ```

+## Acknowledge

+Inspired by the awesome javascript library [chalk](https://github.com/chalk/chalk).

+## Related

+- [Rainbow](https://github.com/jianstm/Rainbow) - 🌈 Color conversion and manipulation library for Swift with no dependence on UIKit/AppKit.

 ## Contribute

-If you want to add new features, feel free to submit a pull request.
+If you find a bug, open an issue, if you want to add new features, feel free to submit a pull request.
 Any contributing is welcome at all times!

-## Acknowledge

-Inspired by the awesome javascript library [chalk](https://github.com/chalk/chalk).